 #3 – Not Enough Sunlight

-Like most flowering, fruiting plants, Passion Flower needs lots of sun in order to produce.
+Like most flowering, fruiting plants, Passionflower vines need lots of full sun in order to produce, with at least 4 to 6 full hours of sunlight a day.
 Keeping the plant in the shade may result in lots of leaves and few or no flowers.

 #4 – Not Enough Water